anukwelugodson/cybercloud-labs/module 5-legal, Ethical & Careers/README.md

 ---

-##  Legal and Ethical Issues in Cybersecurity
+##  Legal & Ethical Responsibilities in Cybersecurity

 Cybersecurity professionals often have access to sensitive systems and data.
-This makes it essential to act legally and ethically at all times.
+This makes it essential to act *legally* and *ethically* at all times.

 ###  Key Concepts Covered:
 - *Legal Boundaries*: Skills must be used legally, even if you have the ability to hack.